-Let's create a template for the flex container, inside which the elements should be centered on all axes.
-To create a template selector, we use the % character and assign a unique name.
+Let's create a template for the flex container, inside which we should center the elements on all axes.
+To create a template selector, we use the %

 %flex-element-center {